Social Anxiety Disorders Panic Disorder-->

 The most effective and well-documented psychotherapy for Social Anxiety Disorders is Cognitive Behavioral Therapy.
 Approximately 80% of patients respond to CBT for Social Anxiety and the effects appear to be more robust and more long-lasting than medication treatment alone.

-The main techniques used in CBT for Social Anxiety Disorders are Thought Restructuring and Gradual Exposures.
+The main techniques used in CBT for Social Anxiety Disorders are Thought Restructuring, Gradual Exposures and Social Skills Training.
 Thought Restructuring teaches patients how to talk back to self-deprecating/distracting thoughts that tend to occur in social situations so that these thoughts decrease in intensity or frequency.
-Gradual Exposures involve purposely making yourself anxious in feared situations until your brain gets bored and "no longer cares".
-The entire treatment typically takes 10-16 weeks to complete and the longest follow-up study so far has shown that the results lasted 5 years later.
+Gradual Exposures involves doing things that are just slightly outside of your comfort zone and repeating them many times until you are your brain habituates and you no longer have anxiety.
+Social Skills Training includes conversation skills, dating skills, empathy, and assertiveness training as will as information on how to choose relationships and how to find the optimal frequency of contact with each person in your life.
+Cognitive Behavioral Therapy typically takes 10-16 weeks to complete and the longest follow-up study so far has shown that the results lasted 5 years later.

 Medications for Social Anxiety Disorders